-The IHRA definition has since been adopted by the UK Government; the Labour Party; the Crown Prosecution Service; the Scottish and Welsh governments; and many UK local authorities.
+The IHRA definition has since been adopted by the UK Government; the Labour Party; the Crown Prosecution Service; the Scottish and Welsh governments; and many UK local authorities, universities and students' unions.
 The National Union of Students adopted it as policy at its National Conference in 2017.